I’m about to let you in on a dirty marketing secret. Ready?

 Try to think about the most common requests you get from clients.
 Then think through some of the content you’ve already created: blog posts, social media graphics, handouts, etc. You don’t need to reinvent the wheel here.
 How can you repurpose the content you’ve already created into something useful, something that potential — and current — clients might be drawn to downloading?

-In the meantime, are there additional strategies you’ve used successfully to get sign ups for your email list?
+Are there additional strategies you’ve used successfully to get sign ups for your email list?
 Let me know in the comments!